Marketplace Launch skill

 It takes ~2 minutes: [direct review link]

-Honest feedback only — we value authentic reviews.
+Honest feedback only — good or bad, we genuinely want it.

 [Signature]